 Shrimp: Three ounces of shrimp (or about seven medium-sized shrimp) has a mere 84 calories, 1g of fat, and an impressive 18g of lean protein.
 And talk about versatility: enjoy them chilled (cocktail style), in a stir-fry with your favorite veggies, tossed in a steaming bowl of soup, perched atop a crisp leafy salad, stacked on skewers, and more.
 Nutritionally, shrimp are a great source of selenium, an antioxidant that fights cancer-causing free radicals in your body.
 Other nutrients in shrimp include vitamins D and B3, plus the mineral zinc, and iodine, which is important for dieters because deficiencies can promote weight gain or hinder weight loss.

 Crab: Fans love crab for its sweet, succulent meat, but there’s plenty nutrition-wise to get excited about, too.
 A 3-ounce portion of crab contains only 98 calories, 1g of fat and a hefty 20g of lean protein.
 Steamed, baked or boiled, crab is an excellent source of A, C and B vitamins, as well as minerals like copper and zinc.
 Unlike other seafood, crab contains the mineral chromium that enhances the action of insulin, a hormone that helps move energy from food out of the bloodstream and into our cells.
 This is great news for type 2 diabetics, because chromium may help with tighter glucose control.
-SCORE SOME KING CRAB LEGS OR JONAH CRAB CLAWS >
+SCORE SOME CRAB MEAT OR JONAH CRAB CLAWS >